-"No," said Peisistratus.
-"She puts on airs and has no fear of him."

-"Though she is a mere pet?"

 "She wishes to demean and rule him," said Peisistratus.
 "She is haughty and petty.
 She treats him in ways that no Kur would tolerate.
-Even in public she insults him, and shows him
+Even in public she insults him, and shows him disrespect.

-[&]quot;Certainly not."

-[&]quot;What, then, is to be done with her?" asked Cabot.

-[&]quot;Grendel himself provided the solution," said Peisistratus.

-[&]quot;And what was the nature of this solution?" inquired Cabot.

-[&]quot;Of course."

-[&]quot;Excellent," said Cabot.

-disrespect.
 She does not serve him, she does not groom him."
 "Perhaps she should be disciplined," said Cabot.
-"Women understand such things."

 "He will not lay a hand on her," said Peisistratus.
 "She will then grow ever more insolent, more tiresome, and troublesome," said Cabot.
 "She will understand his gentleness, his kindness, his forbearance, or whatever it may be, as weakness."
 "Doubtless," said Peisistratus, "but, in any event, she is still on his leash."
+"I see," said Cabot.

+"Women understand such things."
+"And what of her Gorean?" asked Cabot.